newmo-oss/graphql-fake-server/README.md

   values: [Boolean!]!
 ) on FIELD_DEFINITION | ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 """
+@exampleScalarString directive specifies an example value for a scalar field.
+This example value is used in the fake data.
+"""
+directive @exampleScalarString(
+  """
+  The value of the scalar field. scalar CustomString @exampleScalar(value: "example")
+  """
+  value: String!
+) on SCALAR
+"""
+@exampleScalarInt directive specifies an example value for a scalar field.
+This example value is used in the fake data.
+"""
+directive @exampleScalarInt(
+  """
+  The value of the scalar field. scalar CustomValue @exampleScalar(value: 1)
+  """
+  value: Int!
+) on SCALAR
+"""
+@exampleScalarFloat directive specifies an example value for a scalar field.
+This example value is used in the fake data.
+"""
+directive @exampleScalarFloat(
+  """
+  The value of the scalar field. scalar CustomValue @exampleScalar(value: 1.0)
+  """
+  value: Float!
+) on SCALAR
+"""
+@exampleScalarBoolean directive specifies an example value for a scalar field.
+This example value is used in the fake data.
+"""
+directive @exampleScalarBoolean(
+  """
+  The value of the scalar field. scalar CustomValue @exampleScalar(value: true)
+  """
+  value: Boolean!
+) on SCALAR
+"""
 @error directive specifies a field as an error response field.
 It allows setting an error response and specifying the field name.
 """
 directive @error on FIELD_DEFINITION

 # Your schema
 type Book {